 The role of the Steering Committee is to:

-advise the European Pharmacopoeia Commission on questions concerning the standardisation of biological.
+- advise the European Pharmacopoeia Commission on questions concerning the standardisation of biologicals.

 The Steering Committee meets twice a year, usually in January, and June or July.
-If considered urgent, reports can be approved by correspondence.
+Between the meetings, reports can be approved by correspondence.

-The Steering Committee is composed of 11 members and 2 observers.
+The Steering Committee is composed of 12 members and 1 observer.
 Its composition is as follows:

-two specialists in the field of biologicals for human use (usually one for vaccines and one for blood) and one specialist for biologicals for veterinary use.
+- at least two specialists in the field of biologicals for human use (usually one for vaccines and one for blood products or biotech products) and one specialist for biologicals for veterinary use.
 They are co-opted by the Steering Committee.

 Members take up their duty at the first Steering Committee meeting following their appointment.
 The Steering Committee elects a Chair for an initial three-year term with the possibility of re-election for one consecutive term.